 If you think your pooch might've eaten chocolate -- especially the darker kinds -- call your vet right away.
-She'll ask about your dog’s size, what kind of chocolate he ate, and how much.
-She might want you to make your dog vomit or simply watch his behavior, says vet Tina Wismer, DVM.
+They'll ask about your dog’s size, what kind of chocolate they ate, and how much.
+They might want you to make your dog vomit or simply watch their behavior, says vet Tina Wismer, DVM.
 She's the medical director of the Animal Poison Control Center at the American Society for the Prevention of Cruelty to Animals (ASPCA).

 A chocolate chip cookie can cause problems for a little dog, and a bag of chocolate chips can spell trouble for a big one.